Get Scalp SOS worth Rs.599 free on Scalp Days Brush.

 Tension determines direction.

-Without tension, alignment is random.
+Without tension, alignment becomes random.

 Random alignment does not hold.